cardano-foundation/CIPs/cip-wallet-best-practices/README.md

 ## Specification

+This specification aims to be a superset of best practices for all types of wallet.

 ### Meta

+Wallets SHOULD;
-- open source
+- Open source
-- should attempt to conform to standards/ formally describe
+- conform to accepted standards
-- passcode protected
+- use standard libraries
+- allow users to do what they want, but can warn of dangerous situations

+### Censorship

+Wallets SHOULD;
-- should allow users to do what they want, but can warn of dangerous situations
+- allow users to do what they want, but can warn of dangerous situations
+- follow the permissionless philosophy of Cardano, and not censor.

-### Derivation/ Addresses
+### Keys

+Wallets SHOULD;
+- encrypt secret keys behind a passcode, thus only being able to use the secret key when user provides passcode to decrypt.
+- never store the passcode in plain text, rather store a hash
 - single address wallets should be aware that other wallets are multi-address
 - be aware of relevant standards
 - show bech32 encoded at all times